mattydevicce/pluto/u2-the-browser/d08-selector-inspector/__lesson__/jeff-animals/README.md

   * Change the text of one
   * Make staten island blue
   * Add a class
+  * do it both in the console and as a JS file that is attached
 * Review - tag, attributes, text content
 * Add Brooklyn